rysonw/rysonw/README.md

 ---

-Hawaii Air National Guardsman and rising sophomore at Oregon State University.
+Veteran (Hawaii ANG) and rising junior at Oregon State University.

-I am a SWE Intern at **Microsoft** where I am currently working on the AEP CloudSprout Team.
-I am developing multiple auto-egressing workflows to help versioning withing multiple orgs within Azure.
-I have previously interned for Amazon, NASA, and Northrop Grumman with a focus on backend development (with some embedded as well).
+I have previously interned for Microsoft, Amazon, NASA, and Northrop Grumman with a focus on backend and cloud development (with some embedded as well).
+I am currently looking for one last internship for my senior year.
+Please feel free to reach out!

 I love learning new things!
 Let's Connect!